datanav/docs/best-practice.rst

 Most Sesam projects will have a set flow that the data goes through.

-The data is fed into Sesam through **input pipes** where namespaced identity is added in order to keep existing data model with joins intact.
-In addition a **RDF type** is added in the input pipe for future filtering and classification.
+The data is fed into Sesam through **inbound pipes** where namespaced identity is added in order to keep existing data model with joins intact.
+In addition a **RDF type** is added in the inbound pipe for future filtering and classification.

 **Global pipes** merge data belonging together to generate **global datasets**.
 To be able to easily spot a global pipe, the following code can be added: